 3.3 Avoiding Solder Mask Relief Issues

-Solder mask relief areas usually surround surface-mount pads, through-hole pads, test points and vias as margins of error during fabrication.
+Solder mask relief areas usually surround surface-mount pads, through-hole pads, test points, and vias as margins of error during fabrication.
 In contrast, the mask space between two adjacent reliefs is called the solder mask dam.

 The manufacturable solder mask dam measurement depends on the mask’s resolution, which is itself dependent on the color.

-Shades with a low resolution like black, white and yellow will be unable to adhere to the surface in tiny area sizes, and that means the board will have fewer pads than if it had a higher-resolution mask color.
+Shades with a low resolution like black, white, and yellow will be unable to adhere to the surface in tiny area sizes, and that means the board will have fewer pads than if it had a higher-resolution mask color.

 Figure 12: Solder mask relief and dam on a PCB

 For a given size of a PCB, the larger the solder mask relief, the smaller the solder mask dam between the pads.
-In some designs, large reliefs can shrink the dams beyond the allowable size, exposing more copper than is allowable and creating the risk of solder bridging during assembly.
+In some designs, large reliefs can shrink the barriers beyond the allowable size, exposing more copper than is allowable and creating the risk of solder bridging during assembly.

 On the other hand, too little relief can result in the contamination of pads by the solder mask, making the surface uneven and difficult to solder.

-4. Manufacturing PCBs With Custom Colored Solder Mask
+4. Manufacturing PCBs With Custom Colored

 4.1 How To Solder Mask A PCB At Home

-If you often make prototypes with old unmasked boards, knowing how to apply solder mask can be a beneficial addition to your skillset.
+If you often make prototypes with old unmasked boards, knowing how to apply a solder mask can be a beneficial addition to your skillset.
 You can also save a significant amount of money by buying “naked” PCBs and doing the job yourself, depending on your board supplier and the size of your project.